 Does thinking of sex makes you feel cringe?
 Does your mind wander off to trivial things during sex?
 Does the thought of touching your partner make you cringe?
 Would you want to be anywhere else during any sexual activity?
 Have you stopped masturbating?
 Do you no longer feel sexually attracted to anyone?

 If you answered yes to a majority of these questions, you might be experiencing lower sex drive due to a decrease in testosterone.
 No worries!
 There are many ways to boost female libido and get right back to doing it all night long!

 Hormone therapy only applies to those whose sex drive is affected by vaginal dryness resulting from the genitourinary syndrome of menopause.
 Hormone therapy helps to alleviate painful sex and thus may increase sexual drive.
-Possible treatments for hormone therapy include:
+Possible hormone therapy treatments to improve female libido include: